Trump recorded discussing paying for Playboy model's story

 Trump and Cohen can also be heard on the recording released Tuesday discussing other legal issues, including fighting a request by The New York Times to unseal court records concerning Trump’s divorce from his first wife, Ivana.

-Lemire reported from New York.
+Balsamo reported from Los Angeles.
 Associated Press writers Eric Tucker in Washington and Michael R. Sisak in New York contributed to this report.